Monday, April 10, 2023

 New Jersey Tea (white, top left) blooms with Butterflyweed, Wild Quinine, and Leadplant.

-Foliage includes Cream Gentian, Hill's Oak, Prairie Dropseed, Kalm's Brome, Tall Coreopsis, Woodland Sunflower, and Meadow Rue.
+Foliage here includes Cream Gentian, Hill's Oak, Prairie Dropseed, Kalm's Brome, Tall Coreopsis, Woodland Sunflower, and Meadow Rue.

 In open savanna.